-Forest risk commodity % of revenue dependent on commodity in the reporting year Comment Timber 1-5% The exact percentage of our organisation's revenue dependent on timber is 1.55% (taking the amount we spent on procuring timber-based products in the Financial Year divided by our turnover).
+Forest risk commodity % of revenue dependent on commodity in the reporting year Comment Timber 1-5% The exact percentage of our organisation's revenue dependent on timber is 2.15% (taking the amount we spent on procuring timber-based products in the Financial Year divided by our turnover).

-Has your organization experienced impacts related to forest risk commodities that have generated a substantive change in your business operations, revenue or expenditure in the past five years?
+Has your organization experienced impacts related to forest risk commodities that have generated a substantive change in your business operations, revenue or expenditure in the reporting year?